Five steps to curating your online publication profile

 It takes a week or so for your changes to be authorised and implemented in the database.

-4. Web of Science data contributes to the ARWU University Rankings and is also used in the InCites benchmarking and analytics tool (not currently available at Birmingham).
+4. Web of Science data contributes to the ARWU University Rankings and is also used in the InCites benchmarking and analytics tool (not currently available at the University of Birmingham).
 ResearcherID is an author disambiguation tool used within Web of Science.
 Ensure you are correctly represented on this platform by claiming your author profile, generating a ResearcherID, and connecting with ORCID, as follows:

 - From FindIt@Bham, access Web of Science Core Collection.